deficollective/defiscan/src/content/protocols/euler/euler.md

 ### Oracle Registry and Validation

+The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintains a reference list of approved oracle adapters for informational purposes.
+This registry is used by [OracleLens](https://etherscan.io/address/0x0C47736aaBEE757AB8C8F60776741e39DBf3F183) to provide approved adapter lists to frontends and dashboards via getValidAdapters(), but EulerRouter does not verify adapter approval before dispatching queries.
+Router governors can install unapproved oracle adapters via govSetConfig, users rely on the frontend to get information regarding the passed or not passed checks from the registry whitelist.
-The [SnapshotRegistry (oracleAdapterRegistry)](https://etherscan.io/address/0xA084A7F49723E3cc5722E052CF7fce910E7C5Fe6) maintains approved adapters.
-Routers verify adapter approval before dispatching queries.
-[Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) controls the registry via `add` and `revoke`.
-Each router has independent governance controlling `govSetConfig`, `govSetResolvedVault`, and `govSetFallbackOracle`, separate from vault governance.
+ [Euler Labs](https://etherscan.io/address/0xB1345E7A4D35FB3E6bF22A32B3741Ae74E5Fba27) controls the registry via add and revoke.
+Each router has independent governance controlling govSetConfig, govSetResolvedVault, and govSetFallbackOracle, separate from vault governance.

 ![Oracle System and Price Feeds](../diagrams/Euler_v2_Oracle_System_and_Price_Feeds.png)